top of page

 10

 IMPORTANT: Every video company, including The VSI Group, has policies for content sharing.
-Based on how the vendor chooses to utilize the video, a video company may request something as simple as a tag or mention in a social media post or as entailed as purchasing usage rights or drawing up a notarized usage rights contract.
+These can be as straightforward as a social media tag or as complex as a notarized usage rights agreement, depending on the vendor's application of the video.

 11